CasmanKaido/badewallconnect/README.md

 # Base WalletConnect App

 A decentralized application (dApp) built on the **Base** network using **Reown AppKit** (formerly WalletConnect Web3Modal).
-This project aims to qualify for the WalletConnect weekly rewards program by building with WalletConnect technologies and contributing to the Base ecosystem.

 ## 🎯 Objective

-Build a high-quality dApp that integrates WalletConnect technologies and contributes to the Base ecosystem, qualifying for the [WalletConnect weekly rewards program](https://docs.walletconnect.network/wallet-sdk/overview).
+Build a high-quality dApp that integrates WalletConnect technologies and contributes to the Base ecosystem,

 ### Qualification Requirements
 - ✅ **Tech Stack**: Built using Reown AppKit / WalletConnect